AdobeDocs/commerce-business-intelligence.en/help/mbi/data-analyst/dev-reports/audit-metrics-sql.md

 description: Learn how to audit data and metrics using the SQL Report Builder so that you can compare the results with the data from your local database.
 exl-id: d1d9e099-4138-43e6-aaec-6f15ebc5c4d4
 ---
-# `SQL Report Builder`
+# [!DNL SQL Report Builder]

-The `SQL Report Builder` is primarily used to build new reports and iterate on analyses, but it can also be used to effectively audit data and metrics.
-The following information explains how to audit data and metrics using the `SQL Report Builder` so that you can compare the results with the data from your local database.
+The [!DNL SQL Report Builder] is primarily used to build new reports and iterate on analyses, but it can also be used to effectively audit data and metrics.
+The following information explains how to audit data and metrics using the [!DNL SQL Report Builder] so that you can compare the results with the data from your local database.

 ## Querying a metric

-To get started, open the `SQL Report Builder` by navigating to **[!UICONTROL Report Builder > SQL Report Builder > Create Report]**.
-You can use the sidebar in the SQL editor to insert a metric directly into your query by hovering over the metric and clicking **[!UICONTROL Insert]**.
+To get started, open the [!DNL SQL Report Builder] by navigating to **[!UICONTROL Report Builder > SQL Report Builder > Create Report]**.
+You can use the sidebar in the [!DNL SQL] editor to insert a metric directly into your query by hovering over the metric and clicking **[!UICONTROL Insert]**.
 This adds the query definition of that metric to the editor.
 The definition includes the following components:

--  The **metric operation** being performed, indicated by SUM() in the example below.
+-  The **metric operation** being performed, indicated by `SUM()` in the example below.
--  The **table on** which the metric is built, indicated by the FROM clause.
+-  The **table on** which the metric is built, indicated by the `FROM` clause.
--  Any **filters (and filter sets)** that have been added to the metric, indicated by the WHERE clause in the example below.
+-  Any **filters (and filter sets)** that have been added to the metric, indicated by the `WHERE` clause in the example below.
--  The component of the **timestamp** (year, month) on which the data is to be ordered, indicated by the ORDER BY clause in the example below.
+-  The component of the **timestamp** (year, month) on which the data is to be ordered, indicated by the `ORDER BY` clause in the example below.

 To have a clearer view of the query, you can reformat how it is displayed in the query field.
 When ready, select `Run Query`.
 The results populate as a table in the report panel below the query.